AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

    >
    >If using AEM 6.4+ the location of Workflow has changed.
 See [here for more details.](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/workflows-best-practices.html#LocationsWorkflowModels)

-   If using AEM 6.4+ the workflow model will be created under `/conf/global/settings/workflow/models`.
+   If using AEM 6.4+ the workflow model is created under `/conf/global/settings/workflow/models`.
 Repeat the above steps with the /conf directory and add a sub-folder named `aem-guides` and move the `content-approval-workflow` beneath it.

    ![Modern workflow definition location](./assets/develop-aem-projects/modern-workflow-definition-location.png) Location of workflow model in 6.4+